 I wrote earlier about W.T.Curtis and William Burchett, architects to Middlesex County Council, who were responsible for many schools and public buildings in north-west London, including the iconic Kenton Public Library, recognisable by their brick construction, strong horizontal emphasis, flat roofs and prominent staircase tower.
 I was pleased to find that they’d designed my primary school, Pinner Park, in 1934, which used innovative construction methods.
-(No usable pictures, alas.)
+(Mentioned in Pevsner’s The Buildibgs of Middlesex.
+No usable pictures, alas.)

 In their page on Curtis and Burchett, Modernism in Metroland explain how it came about:

 The Wall Street crash and world financial crisis of 1931, one year into W.T.
 Curtis’ reign, forced a change in the departments’ designs in order to cut costs.
 Aiming to reduce spending by 30%, Curtis and Burchett adopted a more modernist utilitarian approach to school building.
 Their first innovations were using steel framing at Uxendon Manor School, Wembley (1934), and then concrete slab floors supported by pillars at Pinner Park School (1934).
 These techniques allowed flexibility in internal planning, whilst also keeping the traditional Victorian school courtyard layout.